-Until an answer is found, mayor Rajmund Frischko, who also has two daughters, has offered to reward the parents of the first boy to be born in Miejsce Odrzańskie.
+Until an answer is found, mayor Rajmund Frischko, who also has two daughters, has offered to reward the parents of the first boy to be born in the boyless town of Miejsce Odrzańskie.

 He told state broadcaster TVP1: “I think the situation is unusual and it is worth trying to find out why.
 For my part, I have decided to reward the parents of the first boy born.
 I will not reveal exactly how, but I assure you that the gift will be attractive.”

 “There has been so much talk about us in the media that for a minute there I was considering naming a street after the next boy born here,” he also said.
 “He will definitely get a very nice gift.
 And we will plant an oak and name it after him.”